Scrum framework includes five central Scrum meetings: sprint planning, backlog grooming, daily Scrum, sprint review, and sprint retrospective.

 - User stories are split into smaller ones if required and possible.
 It is done to make sure the Scrum team can handle the tasks associated with the user story within the timeframe of one sprint.

 - Priorities are updated based on the changes in user stories.
+To make sure you don’t forget about it create a task in the time organizing app.

 In order for this Scrum meeting to be successful, everyone on the team should participate and share their unique perspective.
 It is also critical to identify all dependencies and make sure the sprint flow is ongoing without unnecessary downtime.